ubc-provenance/PIDSMaker/docs/docs/tutorial.md

 13. We use here a simple thresholding, without clustering.
 20. We describe here the features assigned to each type of entity.
 15. We train a word2vec model and embed each node's features (`node_label_features`) into a vector of size `emb_dim`.
+16. The features to use as node features during GNN training.
+Here we concatenate the word2vec embedding and one-hot encoded entity type.
+17. Our model doesn't integrate edge features so we do not use any in this example.

 ## Run the pipeline